Skip to content

 Ω (εvv) dΩ+Γ (εEn) v dΓ+Ω ρ v dΩ.\begin{align} \int_{\Omega}\; (-\varepsilon \nabla v \cdot \nabla v^{\prime})\; d \Omega + \int_{\Gamma}\; (-\varepsilon \boldsymbol{E} \cdot \boldsymbol{n})\; v^{\prime} \; d \Gamma + \int_{\Omega}\; \rho\; v^{\prime}\; d \Omega. \end{align}

-Applies a fixed value to the scalar potential vv.
-Use this when you need to fix the scalar potential at a node or within a region.
+Applies a fixed value to the electric scalar potential vv.
+Use this when you need to fix the electric potential at a node or within a region.
 This can be used to drive a potential difference between two capacitor plates.

 This formulation supports the following couplings: